 If you experienced a medical or family emergency, for which you can provide 3rd party documentation, you may be able to appeal your DQ status.
 Meet with a readmission advisor for more information.

 You are encouraged to work with your professors to complete the assignments in order to receive your final grades.
 Each faculty member must submit a “Change of Grade” form to the Records office.
 Your GPA will improve if grades of C+ or better are earned.
-However, for more information about being reinstated schedule an appointment with Amie Willett, Evaluations Petitions/Appeals Coordinator.
+However, for more information about being reinstated email the Re-Admission Counselor to schedule an appointment at firstname.lastname@example.org

-You may repeat Lower Division courses (1000-2000 level) through Open University or with equivalent courses at a community college, but check equivalency with an advisor and by researching www.assist.org.
-Upon completion of the repeated courses, request a copy of your official transcripts with work completed and hand-carry to CSUEB in a sealed envelope with your petition for Grade Forgiveness.
+You may repeat Lower Division courses (1000-2000 level) through Open University or with equivalent courses at a community college, but check equivalency with an advisor and by researching Assist.
+Upon completion of the repeated courses, request a copy of your official transcripts with work completed and hand-carry to the first floor of the Student Services and Administration Building in a sealed envelope with your petition for Grade Forgiveness.

 You may repeat Upper Division courses (3000-4000 level) through Open University or at another CSU.
-For another CSU, you must obtain documented approval of the equivalency for Grade Forgiveness with the appropriate CSUEB academic department – along with a petition for Grade Forgiveness – to the Enrollment Information Center (EIC).
+For another CSU, you must obtain documented approval of the equivalency for Grade Forgiveness with the appropriate CSUEB academic department – along with a petition for Grade Forgiveness.